 Esports (short for electronic sports) refers to competitive video gaming.
 Unlike casual video games that are played purely for entertainment, esports games are played by professional, competitive players against other esports pros.
 Many of these games have a huge audience, similar to traditional sports.

-Like traditional sports, esports are about competition, and take the form of organized, multiplayer video game competitions between professional players, either individually or as teams.
+Like traditional sports, esports is about competition and takes the form of organized, multiplayer video game competitions between professional players, either individually or as teams.
 There are fixed rules and players have coaches, teams, and managers.
 Games are broadcast online via streaming platforms like Twitch, and some tournaments even allow for a live audience, with big events booking out venues like LA’s Staples Center.

 There are four main categories that competitive video games fall under, all of which require incredible amounts of skill, razor-sharp reflexes, and teamwork.
 These are strategy games, which include multiplayer online battle arena (MOBA) games and real-time strategy (RTS) games, first-person shooter (FPS) games, fighting games, and sports games.